 • Decisions/results of other procedures.

+• Relevant correspondence with the authorities.

-• Any other documentation substantiating the information provided under VII.
+• Any other documentation substantiating the information provided under section V above.

-Relevant pieces of correspondence with the authorities.

 Avoid including extraneous or superfluous documentation and, if it is necessary to include bulky documentation, endeavour to highlight the parts which are essential to the case.

+Provide all documents in the original language, together with a legal standard English translation thereof, or if that is not possible, a legal standard translation in either Russian or French.

 IX.
 Summary